matejmeglic/ultimate-raspistill-timelapse/README.md

 When setting up the environment for this script, please refer to prereq repos stated above for troubleshooting (GH issues are key)

 ## Contents
-Attached are three scripts:
+Attached are four scripts:
+1) ffmpeg.sh - TEST TOOL: creates a timelapse video (specify source and destination), useful for testing video quality (bitrate) [settings between 0-best and 51-worst]
-1) git_upload.py - uploads file every X seconds, could be reworked to keep multiple files online at once
+2) git_upload.py - GIT UPLOADER: uploads file every X seconds, could be reworked to keep multiple files online at once
-2) raspishot.sh - is intended to fully customize your camera manual settings to get best results (auto wb was brown [not-correct] in my case)
+3) raspishot.sh - TEST TOOL: is intended to fully customize your camera manual settings to get best results (auto wb was brown [not-correct] in my case)
-3) ultimate_timelapse.py - actual timelapse script
+4) ultimate_timelapse.py - actual timelapse script

 ## Running scripts
 Run script with: sudo python /your/file/location/ultimate_timelapse.py